 All communications are coordinated through the local communications center.

+PUT THESE WITH THE OTHER JOB ACTION SHEETS LISTED EARLIER

 Triage Unit Leader

 Job Action Sheet

 Role: The Triage Unit Leader is directly responsible to the EMS Supervisor for the coordination of triage operations at the disaster site.
 Reports to the EMS Group Supervisor and supervises Triage Personnel / Litter Bearers and the Morgue Manager.
 Assumes responsibility for providing triage management and movement of patients from the triage area.
 When triage is completed, the Unit Leader may be reassigned as needed.